 It can hold up to 6 liters of fluid, however, the evacuation tube is pretty small, around .120” which means anything thicker than coolant will take a while to evacuate.
 It’s not the end of the world, but when you’re just standing there waiting for it, it can seem like a lifetime.

-The molded reservoir has a carry handle built in, and it comes with a free pouring spout as part of the package, which helps to empty the reservoir when you’re done.
+The molded reservoir has a carry handle built-in, and it comes with a free pouring spout as part of the package, which helps to empty the reservoir when you’re done.
 If you’re looking for a budget oil extractor, then this fits the bill.

 The OEMTOOLS 24389 Manual Fluid Extractor is the smallest capacity in the list – measuring in at 5.3 liters.
 This means that the extractor should be enough for a regular vehicle, but it would be worth checking the amount of oil your car takes before ordering this up, especially as there is an overflow valve that prevents it getting too full – I’d expect that to cut in around 5 liters, and that’s definitely pushing the limit.

-The tank itself is made from a one piece construction, there’s very little to break or go wrong, and it guarantees that it’s leak-proof, which is always handy when you’re dealing with oils.
-The main hose (which is flexible) is 5’ in length, but the dipstick tubes are only around 28”, which makes them too short to be of serious use … you’ll more than likely need to find some other tubing to either replace the originals, or at the very least, lengthen them.
+The tank itself is made from a one-piece construction, there’s very little to break or go wrong, and it guarantees that it’s leak-proof, which is always handy when you’re dealing with oils.
+The main hose (which is flexible) is 5’ in length, but the dipstick tubes are only around 28”, which makes them too short to be of serious use … you’ll more than likely need to find some other tubing to either replace the originals or at the very least, lengthen them.

 Aside from that minor issue, the rest of it is well made.
 The fittings on the end of the hoses are professionally crimped rather than just pushed on, and they’re quick connectors so go together very easily without a fuss.
-Finally, it seems like they’ve put some thought in to the design … sometimes these fluid extractors can be hard on the hands, so this has been fitted with an oversize handle, which is much more ergonomic.
+Finally, it seems like they’ve put some thought into the design … sometimes these fluid extractors can be hard on the hands, so this has been fitted with an oversize handle, which is much more ergonomic.

 Electronic and electrical items just get cheaper and cheaper – this is a full vacuum system or transfer pump, and the price is incredible.

-Of course it’s not quite as self-contained as the other fluid extractors here.
+Of course, it’s not quite as self-contained as the other fluid extractors here.
 You’ll need a couple of extra bits on the shopping list, like a container to pump the fluid in to, but aside from that, you get everything you need: electric pump, 1 x 11mm outlet pipe (150cm long), 1 x 6mm nylon pipe (100cm long) and 1 x 5mm copper pipe (70cm in length), and the electrical power wire with alligator clips – clip it straight on to a 12V battery and you’re good to go.

 This electrical unit makes use of a maximum pressure level of 0.8MPA that moves around 5 liters of fluid per minute (depending on the viscosity), however, it can’t cope with anything thicker than regular oil or diesel (definitely no gas siphoning with this).
-It’s pretty small and compact, you could easily throw this in your trunk, but like I say, you need something to pump the fluids in to … carting around a big container isn’t all that useful!
+It’s pretty small and compact, you could easily throw this in your trunk, but as I say, you need something to pump the fluids in to … carting around a big container isn’t all that useful!

-I’ve chosen five of the best oil extractors to review, some of them come with a few accessories or spare / extra pipes, and some have literally just the pump, so you need to think about what it is that you want to use the extractor for before deciding on which one to buy.
+I’ve chosen five of the best oil extractors to review, some of them come with a few accessories or spare/extra pipes, and some have literally just the pump, so you need to think about what it is that you want to use the extractor for before deciding on which one to buy.
 If it’s something handy to keep in your garage, that could be used for anything from sucking oil to transferring PAS fluid, then you’ll need one with different diameter tubing.

 Equally, if you think that one of these would make for a great brake bleeder (they do), then choose one that comes with a bleed attachment, or at the very least, has it as an optional purchase.
 One thing worth considering though is the tubing …